-I would guess that of all things a guesthouse owner does, preparing breakfast excluded, cleaning takes up the vast majority.
+I would guess that of all things a guesthouse owner does, preparing breakfast excluded, cleaning takes up the vast majority of time.
 This came as a bit of a surprise to me and I’m guessing it will to new guesthouse owners as well.
 Looking back to the early days when I opened in early 2008, I figured once I was done decorating and setting up my advertising, I’d just sit idly by and watch the money roll in.

 Finding your people can be a challenge.
 To find someone who knows how to clean and is available from check-out to check-in on sporadic and often last-minute days limits the pool.
 I’m still figuring out the training process, but here’s what I feel is working well.
 Rather than a typical interview, I have them hang out with me while I clean, and I can learn more about them as we chat while they see how it’s done.
 It’s so important that they know they have to work fast, since laundry needs to be done and floor needs to be mopped and dry within a 3-hour timeframe, so it’s crucial that they see my pace.
 I use that time to also point out things as I clean that I want them to know.
 Then they’ll clean on their own the next time and it’s a lot of feedback for the next few turnovers until they know all the details that I feel are important.
 To assist with the process, I created a Cleaning Checklist.